Graduate Certificate in Climate Change for Primary Industries

 The curriculum is delivered by a number of leading scientists including PICCC Director Associate Professor Richard Eckard, and University of Melbourne academics Professor David Karoly and Associate Professor Bill Malcolm.

-- Download the course flyer and prospectus (below)
+- Download the course brochure (below)

 - Visit the course webpage